willstepp/writings/hunger/hunger.md

 But where?

-To the mountains in the far north.
+To the mountains in the north.

-Why must you do this?
+Why must you do this thing?

 I don’t know why.
 I only know that it was asked of me.